Ant Identification & Control

 Odorous House Ant

-Once they’ve entered a building, these ants tend to build their nests near sources of heat and moisture, such as heaters, water pipes, and wall voids.
+Odorous house ants (Tapinoma sessile) emit a rotten coconut smell when crushed, hence their name.
+They like to nest near sources of heat and moisture, such as heaters, water pipes, or wall voids.

 Color: Brown or black